-Hernan is the Director of the Zero Emissions Cars Campaign at the European Climate Foundation.
+Hernan is the Director of the Zero-Emission Vehicles, Transport Programme at the European Climate Foundation.
 His goal is to secure the world’s first continent-wide transition to electric vehicles and promote the adoption of greener modes of personal mobility.

 Hernan joined the ECF after more than 15 years leading international aid and emergency relief operations.
 He has worked around the world assisting people affected by armed conflict, forced displacement, and natural disasters.
 This first-hand experience addressing the impact of climate change and environmental degradation on the livelihoods of communities and the health of individuals is what drew him to the work of the ECF.